igorski/fogpad/README.md

 build.bat
 ```

-Where you can optionally append `vst2` to the command to build a VST 2* plugin.
+Where you can optionally append `vst2` to the command to build a VST2* plugin.

 _*As mentioned in the "setup" section, VST2 builds are not supported out-of-the-box._